Viz Media: ShoPro merger and Restructuring (2005–2013)

 In 2005, Viz Communications merged with ShoPro Entertainment, an American subisidary of Shogakukan and was renamed to Viz Media.
 Horibuchi became the new company's chairman.
 During the same year, Horibuchi started a related division, Viz Pictures, for releasing selected live-action films in the US to theaters and DVD.

 On December 17, 2008, Viz Media announced that starting on April 1, 2009, Warner Home Video (now Warner Bros.
-Discovery Home Entertainment via Studio Distribution Services) would be handling the distribution of both its new and existing catalog releases.
+Home Entertainment via Studio Distribution Services) would be handling the distribution of both its new and existing catalog releases.
 Viz itself is still the licensor and will do all production, while tapping the distribution powerhouse that distributes the works of other major companies such as Disney XD, Adult Swim, and Cartoon Network.
 Viz president and CEO Hidemi Fukuhara stated that he believes the partnership will help the company grow its anime holdings more effectively.

 On February 20, 2009, Viz Media laid off an unknown number of employees in order to help be more streamlined to face the current economic climate.
 On May 11, 2010, Viz Media again laid off a number of workers, 60 this time, again in order to try to become more streamlined.
 This time they released a press release claiming that none of their current product lines would be affected.

 On April 2, 2012, it was announced that the senior vice-president and general manager of Viz Media Ken Sasaki would be succeeding executive producer Hidemi Fukuhara as president and CEO; Fukuhara will subsequently take up the position of vice-president at the end of the month.